Posted on October 29, 2015 in Countdown

 Posted by on June 18, 2014 in Blog

 It’s not a cliché.
 We are a nation of immigrants who come from vibrant places.
 Together We Came is our effort to collect your immigrant stories in celebration of Immigrant Heritage Month.
 We’ve heard from so many Arab Americans and we are honored to be able to share your stories more widely.
 Arab Americans have made a significant contribution to our nation.
 These stories from everyday community members are a testament to that legacy.
 If you’d like to share your story, please click here and do so.
 Your Stories: 2017

 Posted by on June 06, 2014 in Blog

 Elias Zerhouni arrived in the United States after spending his youth in Algeria.
 While growing up in Algerian town Nedroma, his father, a teacher, stressed the importance and value of education.
 Elias was a gifted student, particularly excelling in the sciences and he was determined to become either an engineer or a physicist.
 As a student, he volunteered in a village in the mountains of Algeria and witnessed how the poor were affected by restricted access to quality healthcare.
-Seeing this suffering and realizing that he could do something to alleviate it, Zerhouni decided that...Read more
+Seeing this suffering and realizing that he could do something...Read more